andredelft/typora-tailwind-theme/README.md

 ![Screenshot of the Tailwind theme](tailwind-screenshot.png)

-NB: This theme is still a work in progress.
+**NB: This theme is still a work in progress**.
+Refer to the [issues page](https://github.com/andredelft/typora-tailwind-theme/issues) for a rundown of to-do's.

+## Installation

+1. Go to the Typora theme folder (reachable via the settings menu: Appearance > Open theme folder)
+2. Copy `typora.css` and `typora-dark.css` into this folder.